 Visiting this remarkable landscape feels like you have the very sands of time beneath your feet.

 Check out our video walkthrough of !Xaus Lodge and the Kgalagadi Transfrontier Park:

 The Kgalagadi Transfrontier Park, officially established in 2000, takes up a large part of the Kalahari Desert.
 And if the names Kgalagadi and Kalahari seem similar to you, that’s because it’s the same word.

-Kgalagadi is the Khomani San people (also known as the Kalahari Bushmen) word meaning ‘great thirst’.
+To the Khomani San (also known as the Kalahari Bushmen) the desert is Kgalagadi – a word meaning ‘great thirst’.

 Within the realm of the Kgalagadi Transfrontier Park is the !Xaus Lodge – a refuge from the wilderness and a connector to the culture in the Kalahari.